hideaki-j/hideaki-j.github.io/index.md

 # First Author Publications

-**Refereed Paper for International Conference**
+**International Conferences**
+- Radboud University at TREC CAsT 2021, H. Joko, et. al., TREC, 2021.
-- Conversational Entity Linking: Problem Definition and Datasets, Hideaki Joko, et. al., The 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2021.
+- Conversational Entity Linking: Problem Definition and Datasets, H. Joko, et. al., The 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2021.
-- Learning Word Embeddings Using Spatial Information, Hideaki Joko, et. al., IEEE International Conference on System, Man, and Cybernetics, 2019.
+- Learning Word Embeddings Using Spatial Information, H. Joko, et. al., IEEE International Conference on System, Man, and Cybernetics, 2019.
-- Intention Understanding in Small Training Data Sets by Using Transfer Learning, Hideaki Joko, et. al., Proceedings of The 11th International Conference on Mobile Computing and Ubiquitous Networking, 2018.
+- Intention Understanding in Small Training Data Sets by Using Transfer Learning, H. Joko, et. al., Proceedings of The 11th International Conference on Mobile Computing and Ubiquitous Networking, 2018.

-**Refereed Journal Paper (In Japanese)**
+**Refereed Journal Papers (In Japanese)**
-- Accelerating Contextualized Representation based Document Retrieval Using Approximate Nearest Neighbor Search, Hideaki Joko, et. al., IEICE Transactions on Information and Systems, 2020.
+- Accelerating Contextualized Representation based Document Retrieval Using Approximate Nearest Neighbor Search, H. Joko, et. al., IEICE Transactions on Information and Systems, 2020.
-- Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model,  Hideaki Joko, et. al., Journal of Natural Language Processing, 2017.
+- Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model,  H. Joko, et. al., Journal of Natural Language Processing, 2017.

-**Domestic Conference (In Japanese)**
+**Domestic Conferences (In Japanese)**
-- Learning Word Embeddings Using Spatial Information, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2019.
+- Learning Word Embeddings Using Spatial Information, H. Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2019.
-- Intention Understanding with Small Training Data Sets by Utilizing Multi-Task Transfer Learning, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2018.
+- Intention Understanding with Small Training Data Sets by Utilizing Multi-Task Transfer Learning, H. Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2018.
 Incentive Research Award.
-- Intention Understanding in Small Training Data Sets by Using Transfer Learning, Hideaki Joko, et. al., Proceedings of the 2018 IEICE General Conference, 2018.
+- Intention Understanding in Small Training Data Sets by Using Transfer Learning, H. Joko, et. al., Proceedings of the 2018 IEICE General Conference, 2018.
-- Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model, Hideaki Joko, et. al., Proceedings of the Annual Meeting of The Association for Natural Language Processing, 2016.
+- Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model, H. Joko, et. al., Proceedings of the Annual Meeting of The Association for Natural Language Processing, 2016.
-- Evaluation of Word Vectors by Synonym Identification, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2015.
+- Evaluation of Word Vectors by Synonym Identification, H. Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2015.

+**Presentations**
+- Conversational Entity Linking: Problem Definition and Datasets, H. Joko, The 20th Dutch-Belgian Information Retrieval Workshop (DIR), 2021.

 # Patents
-- INFORMATION PROCESSING DEVICE, INFORMATION PROCESSING METHOD, AND INFORMATION PROCESSING PROGRAM, Hideaki Joko, WO/2020/095373, Patent description, Pending Patent.
+- INFORMATION PROCESSING DEVICE, INFORMATION PROCESSING METHOD, AND INFORMATION PROCESSING PROGRAM, H. Joko, WO/2020/095373, Patent description, Pending Patent.
-- LANGUAGE PROCESSING DEVICE, LANGUAGE PROCESSING SYSTEM AND LANGUAGE PROCESSING METHOD, Hideaki Joko, WO/2019/106758, Pending Patent.
+- LANGUAGE PROCESSING DEVICE, LANGUAGE PROCESSING SYSTEM AND LANGUAGE PROCESSING METHOD, H. Joko, WO/2019/106758, Pending Patent.
 (A related application also pending).

 # Test Score
 **Japanese Higher Civil Service Examination (国家公務員総合職試験)** - Field: Engineering
-- Passed one of the most difficult examinations in Japan with 91 percentile among all the candidates, proving his high ability in mathematics and engineering.
+- Passed the technocrat exam and interview, one of the most difficult exams in Japan with a pass rate of about 6% in total, proving his high ability in mathematics and engineering.